Paleo vs. Keto Diets Explained

 What is the Paleolithic Diet?

+Many people ask, ‘what is the Paleo diet and what is it good for?’
 The Paleo diet, also known as the Caveman Diet, cuts out carbs from grains and sugar, as well as all processed foods, with the intention of eating as closely as possible to the way one’s ancestors ate.
 There was no agrarian system for growing grains in the Paleolithic era, and adherents of the Paleo diet assert that humans have not evolved enough since then to handle the digestion and processing grains require.
-The theory is that by consuming grains, this invites in “modern” diseases like cancer, neurodegeneration, and diabetes; whlie cutting out carbs on a Paleo diet can lead to weight loss and decreased insulin resistance.
+The theory is that consuming grains invites “modern” diseases like cancer, neurodegeneration, and diabetes; while cutting out carbs on a Paleo diet can lead to weight loss and decreased insulin resistance.

 Paleo’s emphasis is on removing carbohydrates from sources that are not available in the wild, as well as dairy, another food not commonly consumed by our ancestors.
 When following the paleo diet, a variety of whole, unprocessed foods are available to you:

 - Animal proteins, including beef, poultry, pork, game meats, fish, and seafood